 A good toothpaste must remove plaque and lift stains.
 Teeth naturally lose minerals each day and need to be able to absorb minerals (remineralise) from saliva and toothpaste products.
 This helps to protect them from decay.

 To aid with these processes most toothpastes contain abrasives and mineral products.
-To disguise the taste of these ingredients and freshen breath, flavouring is added.
+To disguise the taste of these ingredients and freshen breath, flavoring is added.

 To achieve ADA accreditation, a good toothpaste should: